Captive-Studio/es-project-config/packages/eslint-config/README.md

 - `@captive/eslint-config/react`: for react capability
 - `@captive/eslint-config/ts`: for typescript files

+## Migration Guide

+### Intention

+This is a recommended way of migrating from another configuration / no configuration.
+The aim is to setup the shared configuration as soon as possible and progressively fix all errors.

+All modifications should be :

+- iterative : move safely from a step to another
+- easy to review : the smallest changes possible
+- safe : avoid touching business code if there is a chance that it could introduce regression

+### Content

+1. Add the configuration your eslint configuration file (follow Usage section)
+2. Disable temporarily each rule that returns an error
+    1. Get all the errors from eslint

+        ```shell
+        > yarn eslint .
+        path/to/my-project/file.js
+        1:1  error  'foo' is not defined  no-undef

+        # ...
+        ```

+    2. Set each rule to `off`

+        ```json
+        {
+            "rules": {
+                "no-undef": "off"
+            }
+        }
+        ```

+    3. Run again eslint and check that no errors are reported
+    4. Ship the code (Commit, Push, Merge, ...)
+3. For each error iterate as the following :
+    1. Enable the rule (remove the `off` line in the eslint configuration)
+    2. Analyze the type of error :
+        - When fixable and no breaking change could be introduced, then run `eslint --fix`
+        - When the error is pretty obvious to fix manually, then correct manually all files
+        - When the code is unsafe by nature or should not be changed (no tests, highly sensitive code), then the developer could take responsibility to ignore the rule using `// eslint-disable-line ...` and `// eslint-disable-next-line ...`
+        - When the rule seems non relevant / impossible to fix in most cases, then post an issue on the `eslint-config` repository with your use case
+    3. Ship the code (Commit, Push, Merge, ...)

 ## License
 <!-- AUTO-GENERATED-CONTENT:START (PKGJSON:template=[${license}][license-url] © ${author}) -->
 [MIT][license-url] © Julien Polo <julien.polo@captive.fr>